Peppermint14/uno_game/README.md

 The code consits of three different parts: Server, Client and Common.
 All server files are only used by the server side.
 The client files are only used by the client and the common files are used by both the client and the server.

+The following two files show the originally planed Software Requirements Specifications and Software Design Specifications.
+During the programming some changes were made ........

 [Software Requirements Specifications](./doc/srs_digitalUno.pdf)

 [Software Design Specifications](./doc/sds_digitalUno.pdf)